ProjektAdLer/PackageRegistry/README.md

 packages/moodle/local_adlersetup/1.0.0.zip
 ```

 Filenames should be only the version number + file extension.
-No other characters are allowed.
+No other characters are allowed. e.g. `1.0.0` or `1.1.0-rc.1`
-Releases should be uploaded with all relevant file names
-- eg for release 1.0.0: 1.0.0, 1.0, 1, latest
-- eg for release 1.1.0-rc.1: 1.1.0-rc.1

 ## Example upload